sprinteins/heimatcli/README.md

 ## Commands

+### `time show day`

-- `time show day [+/-]X`: Shows the tracked times of a given date
+Shows the tracked times of a given date

 For Example:
 - `time show day`: shows today's tracked times
 - `time show day +1`: shows tomorrow's tracked times
 - `time show day -1`: shows yesterday's tracked times
 - `time show day 4` shows the 4th day of the current month's tracked times

+### `time add`

-- `time add [+/-x]`: Go into the time-add mode on the given date.
+Go into the time-add mode on the given date.
 You can recognize if you are on a different date than today on the command prefix.
 It will show the absolute date.
     For example: `heimat > time add 4` => `heimat > time add (04.12) > `

+### `time copy`

-- `time copy [+/-]X [[+/-]Y]`: this command accepts two arguments.
+`time copy [+/-]X [[+/-]Y]`: this command accepts two arguments.
 The first one (`X`) is the source date; it will copy from this date the tracked times.
 The second (`Y`) is the target; it will copy from this date tracked times.
 It is optional and falls back to today.
 For example: `heimat > time copy -1 +1`: copy the tracked times from yesterday to tomorrow.

+### `time show month`

-- `time show month`: shows the tracked times of the current month
+Show the tracked times of the current month

+### `profile`

-- `profile`: show the profile and statistics about the logged in user
+Show the profile and statistics about the logged in user

+### `stats`

+Gather time spent on different categories:
+- `stats project` gathers time spent per project
+- `stats task` gathers time spent per task
+- `stats desc` gathers time spent per description

+Furthermore, you can set the month range relatively and absolutely in the current year
+- `stats task 1` shows the stats from January of the current year
+- `stats task -1` shows the stats from the previous month
+- `stats task 1 3` shows the stats from January to March
+  - `stats task 1 0` shows the stats from January to the current month